Spatial Analysis for AI-segmented Histopathology Images: Methods and Implementation: Case Studies

 In the NLST dataset, $16$ spatial features reached significance at $p < 0.20$, with $11$ features remaining significant at $p < 0.15$, $7$ features at $p < 0.10$, and $3$ features at $p < 0.05$.
 Similarly, the OPMD dataset demonstrated $15$ significant features at $p < 0.20$, $10$ features at $p < 0.15$, $8$ features at $p < 0.10$, and $3$ features achieving significance at $p < 0.05$.
-This gradient of statistical significance suggests that spatial organization encodes meaningful prognostic information, although the effect sizes may be subtle due to the inherent variability in cellular spatial arrangements within tumor tissue architecture and other domain knowledges such as tumor size in different types of cancers.
+This monotonic reduction in the number of associated features across increasingly stringent thresholds reflects the sensitivity of exploratory spatial findings to threshold choice, rather than providing evidence of optimal cutoff values.
+These observations indicate that spatial descriptors may exhibit moderate and context-dependent associations with clinical outcomes, which is consistent with the inherent variability of cellular spatial arrangements in tumor tissue architecture and heterogeneity across disease sites.

 The use of multiple significance thresholds is justified by several factors inherent to spatial point pattern analysis.
 First, the resolution and density of marked point pattern data can influence the sensitivity of spatial statistics to detect biologically relevant structures.
 Second, the complex multi-scale nature of tumor spatial organization may yield moderate rather than strong statistical associations.
-Third, the exploratory nature of comprehensive spatial feature analysis warrants consideration of features that may achieve stronger significance in larger cohorts or independent validation datasets.
+Third, given the exploratory role of comprehensive spatial feature analysis, considering a range of nominal significance thresholds allows potentially informative spatial patterns to be identified for further investigation in larger cohorts or independent validation studies, rather than being prematurely excluded by a single stringent cutoff.